openedx-unsupported/devstack/docs/pycharm_integration.rst

 **Warning**: When you change configuration files, the service drop-down gets reset.
 Remember to restore to the IDA you wish to test.

+**Some Tips**: If your remote isn't loading you may need to set your DEVSTACK_WORKSPACE variable globally in your ./bash_profile.
+Additionally try reseting docker as a last resort and things should sync successfully after that.

 Setup Django Support
 --------------------